vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 * [SHOULD I GO UNDER FOR MY WISDOM TEETH REMOVAL OR STAY AWAKE?](https://www.keemsmile.com/should-i-go-under-for-my-wisdom-teeth-removal-or-stay-awake)
 * [Sedation Options for Wisdom Teeth Extractions](https://www.absolutedental.com/blog/sedation-options-for-wisdom-teeth-extractions/#:~:text=Is%20Sedation%20Necessary%20for%20Wisdom,local%20anesthesia%20before%20the%20surgery.)

-### First operation around July
+### First operation around July, second operation around August, dental cleaning deferred to September

-I'd like to do the first phase of removal around July, by which time I expect to be caught up with the most time-sensitive portions of my backlog.
-Depending on the experience with that operation, I'll figure out when to get my second operation.
+I'd like to do the first phase of removal (left side) around July, by which time I expect to be caught up with the most time-sensitive portions of my backlog.
+Also, if possible, I'd like to do the second phase of removal around August, and then book the dental cleaning appointment for September.
+About 4-6 weeks of gap between the phases seems reasonable.

 ### Timing constraints

 Here are some thoughts:

 * I'd like to choose a time that is not otherwise busy or packed.
-As of now, May seems the earliest.
+As of now, July seems the earliest.

 * I want to choose a time when it's moderately warm, as my caloric needs are higher in colder times, and the soft/liquid foods I've